jameslaiwj/jameslaiwj/README.md

 ---
 ## Outside of Work
-When I'm not wrangling data, you'll find me at badminton, the gym, or out hitting 10,000 steps.
+When I'm not wrangling data, you'll find me at swimming, the gym, or exploring a new part of Singapore on foot.
 I bring the same discipline and consistency to everything I do, whether that's a dataset or a daily routine.

 <p align="center">
   <em>"Always growing, always building, just pointed in a new direction."</em>